nancyc0337/sep10-freedom-project/blog/entry06.md

 ## Engineering Design Process

-5) Create a prototype
-6) Test and evaluate the prototype
-7) Improve as needed
+Right now in the Engineering Design Process(EDP), I am on the 5th (Create a prototype), 6th (Test and evaluate the prototype) and 7th (Improve as needed) step.
+During this time, we created our Freedom Project website and we tested the prototype.
+Currently, we are improving our website to make it even better.
+We are going to edit any bugs, change any colors, etc.

 ## Skills

 1) Attention to detail

-The second skill I learned during this process is **Attention to detail**.
+The first skill I learned during this process is **Attention to detail**.

 The skill problem decomposition is about spelling things correctly, adhering to syntax rules, etc.

 2) Debugging

-The third skill I learned during this process is **Debugging**.
+The second skill I learned during this process is **Debugging**.

 ## Summary